mattjgalloway/cgtcalc/README.md

 The tests that take sample input and assert on the required output are the most interesting ones because you can see what the output of the tool is for a given input.
 These are full end-to-end tests.

-The test that controls these tests can be found here: [Tests/CGTCalcCoreTests/ExamplesTests.swift](Tests/CGTCalcCoreTests/ExamplesTests.swift)
+The test that controls these tests can be found here: main

-First the test looks for all the [input data files](Tests/CGTCalcCoreTests/Examples/Inputs).
+First the test looks for all the main.
 Then it iterates over each of them and runs `cgtcalc` on the file.
-It finds the corresponding file in the [output files](Tests/CGTCalcCoreTests/Examples/Outputs) and checks that the output is identical.
+It finds the corresponding file in the main and checks that the output is identical.
 Any difference is reported and the test failed.

 It is also possible to have private tests which according to `.gitignore` will not be added to the repo.
-These live in [Tests/CGTCalcCoreTests/PrivateExamples/](Tests/CGTCalcCoreTests/PrivateExamples/).
+These live in main.
 They can be used to have additional tests just on your local checkout.
 You might want to use this to put your inputs/outputs used for Self Assessment.
 Then each year when you update the software, you can check that nothing has changed.

 Finally, if you want to re-record the tests, then you can set `record` to `true` when calling `runTests` in `testExamples` and `testPrivateExamples`.
 Note that if the output file doesn't exist then the output is recorded even if record mode is off.

 ## Donate

-If you like this and you'd like to buy me a coffee or a beer then I would say thank you and ask you to [send to my PayPal](https://paypal.me/mattjgalloway?locale.x=en_GB).
+If you like this and you'd like to buy me a coffee or a beer then I would say thank you and ask you to send to main.